rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 ### OS and Docker Requirements

-In order to add Windows worker nodes to a cluster, the node must be running one of the following Windows Server versions and the corresponding version of Docker:
+In order to add Windows worker nodes to a cluster, the node must be running one of the following Windows Server versions and the corresponding version of Docker Engine - Enterprise Edition (EE):

-- Windows Server core version 1809 and Docker 18.09
-- Windows server core version 1903 and Docker 19.03

-The nodes must run Docker Engine - Enterprise Edition (EE).

-Nodes with Windows Server core version 1809 should use Docker EE-basic 18.09.
+- Nodes with Windows Server core version 1809 should use Docker EE-basic 18.09 or Docker EE-basic 19.03.

-Nodes with Windows Server core version 1903 should use Docker EE-basic 19.03.
+- Nodes with Windows Server core version 1903 should use Docker EE-basic 19.03.

 > **Notes:**
 >